barcai-tech/customer-success-copilot/README.md

 ---

-## ✅ Acceptance Criteria
+## ✅ Demo Goals (Acceptance)

 A user can:
-1. Log in
-2. Select an LLM model
-3. Ask: _“Prepare a renewal brief for Acme Corp.”_
-4. See the agent:
-   - plan steps
+1) Choose a customer (e.g., `acme-001`) and a task template (QBR, Renewal Brief, Churn‑risk Check)
+2) Run the Copilot and see:
-   - call 3–5 tools
+   - Planned steps and called tools (provenance + timings)
-   - produce a structured briefing + email draft
-   - display tool provenance and timings
+   - Structured result: summary, health, actions, email/QBR outline
+3) Copy email/QBR content and next steps

 ---